hunternsk/j1850-uart/README.md

 Simple tool for communicating with J1850 PWM bus (MSM6636/MSM6636B) using interrupts.

-This bus commonly used in Nissan and Infinity cars for Xanavi/Clarion multimedia and wheel buttons.
+This bus commonly used in Nissan and Infinity cars for Xanavi/Clarion multimedia, steering wheel buttons and dash monitor control.

 Used STM32F103C8T6 chip's two hardware timers:
 * TIM2 PWM Capture - JNet SOF & Bits reading